Title Goes Here

 Jump to Election Resources »

-Public confidence in the electoral process is critical to ensuring that people participate in elections and accept the results.
-From our experience observing 115 elections in 40 countries, we know that public information and transparency—the ability of citizens to "see into" and understand the legal and administrative mechanics of the election—are key to bolstering trust.
+Public confidence in the electoral process is critical to ensuring that voters participate in elections and accept the results.
+From our experience observing 126 elections in 40 countries, including the U.S., we know that public information and transparency — the ability of citizens to "see into" and understand the legal and administrative mechanics of an election — are key to bolstering trust.

-Since 2020, The Carter Center has been working to support elections at home by providing objective information about the election process and advancing good practices in transparency.
-The Center is also encouraging support for democratic norms by building bipartisan, grassroots networks of civic and business leaders in four key states.
+Since 2020, The Carter Center has supported elections in the U.S. by providing objective information about the election process and promoting electoral transparency.
+The Center also encourages support for democratic norms by building cross-partisan grassroots networks of civic and business leaders.

-Our efforts have expanded in 2022 and will continue to grow in the run-up to 2024, as we work to strengthen trust in the U.S. electoral process by providing information to voters, encouraging the U.S. to meet international election standards, promoting nonpartisan citizen observation, and working to mitigate possible electoral violence.
+Our efforts expanded in 2024.
+We worked to strengthen trust in the U.S. electoral process by providing information to voters, assessing on-the-ground implementation of national, state and local election procedures, promoting nonpartisan citizen observation, and deterring possible electoral violence.

 A crowd of people wave American flags against a dramatic sky.